CopperFr/VxKex/README.md

 - VSCode 1.99.3
 - WinDbg Classic 10.0.2600.1

-See [Application Compatibility List](https://github.com/CopperFr/VxKex/wiki/Application-Compatibility-List), for more information.
+See [Application Compatibility List](https://github.com/CopperFr/VxKex/wiki/Application-Compatibility-List), for more information on configuration needed for each tested application.

 The majority of Qt6 applications will work, and many Electron applications will work as well.